Tracing Mathematical Proficiency Through Problem-Solving Processes: Experiments

 \subsubsection{Implementation Details}

-All experiments were conducted using the pyKT library ~\cite{liupykt2022}, a PyTorch-based framework for knowledge tracing.
-Training is performed on a single NVIDIA RTX 3090 GPU.
-The dataset is split into 80\% for training and validation, and 20\% test sets.
-To obtain reliable results given the limited dataset size, we use 10\% of the training data for validation and hyperparameter tuning and early stopping with a patience of 10 epochs.
-All the models are trained with the ADAM optimizer~\cite{adam2014method}, with a batch size of 16 for training.
-We search learning rate from $[5\times10^{-3}, 1\times10^{-3}, 5\times10^{-4}, 1\times10^{-4}]$ and dropout rate from $[0.5, 0.3, 0.1, 0.05]$.
-The embedding dimensions are set to 200 for RNN-based models and 256 for Transformer-based models.
-A fixed random seed (42) is used for reproducibility.
+The dataset was split by students into 80\% for training/validation and 20\% for testing.
+To obtain reliable results given the limited dataset size, we performed 10-fold cross-validation on the training/validation data and selected the best model using early stopping with a patience of 10 epochs.
+All models were trained using the ADAM optimizer~\cite{adam2014method} with a batch size of 16.

+For the text-embedding baseline, we utilized the \texttt{sentence-transformers/all-mpnet-base-v2} model to encode problem-solving processes and project the resulting representations into a 128-dimensional vector.
+The embedding size of the baseline KT models was set to 200 for the RNN-based models and 256 for the transformer-based models.
+We follow standard KT training practices; full hyperparameter grids and implementation settings are listed in Appendix~\ref{app:training_details}.